Relative periodic solutions in spatial Kepler problem with symmetric perturbation: The n-pyramidal problem

+with fixed angular momentum $p_{\theta}=r^2\dot{\theta}=\om$.
 Hereafter, we denote $\hat{z}$ simply by $z$ when no confusion arises.
-The parameter set $\Gamma_\ep$ can be explicitly calculated for this system. \begin{prop} For $-(1+(M(n)\ep)/2)^2<2h\om^2<-(M(n)\ep)^2/4$, energy surface $\mathcal{M}_\ep$ is a compact manifold homeomorphic to $\mathbb{S}^{3}$ with contact form $\lambda$. \end{prop} \begin{proof} The proof is similar to Proposition \ref{prop;homeomorphic to S3 1}, leaving it to the readers. \end{proof} \begin{thm} For sufficiently small $\ep$ and $2h\om^2\in(-\frac{(2+M(n)\ep)^2}{4},-\frac{(M(n)\ep)^2}{4})$ with $2\leq n\leq 472$, \begin{enumerate} \item[(a)] the n-pyramidal problem have a $\om$ relative periodic solution $\xi_{\ep}(t)$ which locate on $r$-axis and it is linear stable. \item[(b)] there exists one and only one $z$-symmetric brake orbit $\xi_{bz,\ep}(t)$ in $\M_\ep$ which forms a hopf link with $\xi_{\ep}(t)$. \item[(c)] the n-pyramidal problem admits infinitely many $\om$ relative periodic solutions in $\M_\ep$. \end{enumerate} \end{thm} This result clearly implies Theorem \ref{thm:The isosceles three body problem}. \begin{remark} The linear stability of $\xi_{\ep}(t)$ is refer to the linear stability in this sub-manifold.
-The global linear stability of this system can see \cite{Moe92},\cite{HLO20},\cite{HOT23} and \cite{OS23}. \end{remark} \begin{proof} We interpret this system as a Kepler problem with symmetric perturbation, where the perturbation term can be written as
+The parameter set $\Gamma_\ep$ can be explicitly calculated for this system. \begin{prop} For $-(1+(M(n)\ep)/2)^2<2h\om^2<-(M(n)\ep)^2/4$, energy surface $\mathcal{M}_\ep$ is a compact contact manifold diffeomorphic to $\mathbb{S}^{3}$ with contact form $\lambda$. \end{prop} \begin{proof} The proof is similar to Proposition \ref{prop;diffeomorphic to S3 1}, leaving it to the reader. \end{proof} \begin{thm} For sufficiently small $\ep$ and $2h\om^2\in(-\frac{(2+M(n)\ep)^2}{4},-\frac{(M(n)\ep)^2}{4})$ with $2\leq n\leq 472$, \begin{enumerate} \item[(a)] the n-pyramidal problem has a $\om$-relative periodic solution $\xi_{\ep}(t)$ that lies on the $r$-axis and it is linearly stable. \item[(b)] there exists one and only one $z$-symmetric brake orbit $\xi_{bz,\ep}(t)$ in $\M_\ep$ which forms a Hopf link with $\xi_{\ep}(t)$. \item[(c)] the n-pyramidal problem admits infinitely many $\om$-relative periodic solutions in $\M_\ep$. \end{enumerate} \end{thm} This result clearly implies Theorem \ref{thm:The isosceles three body problem}. \begin{remark} The linear stability of $\xi_{\ep}(t)$ refers to the linear stability in this submanifold.
+The global linear stability of $\xi_{\ep}(t)$ can be found in \cite{Moe92,HLO20,HOT23,OS23}. \end{remark} \begin{proof} We interpret this system as a Kepler problem with a symmetric perturbation, where the perturbation term can be written as

 The existence of $\xi_{\ep}$ follows from Lemma \ref{lem:xi-r-ep}.
 Then Theorem \ref{thm:z-sym exist} implies property (b).
 To establish property (c), we apply Theorem \ref{thm:Exist infinity many} through the following analysis.